RIM offers hefty discounts on PlayBook in India

 The wildly popular game Angry Birds has become symbol of the relative dearth of consumer-friendly applications available for the PlayBook.
 The game, already downloaded hundreds of millions of times, has long been available on both Apple and Android-based devices, but paid versions of the game for the PlayBook only went on sale last week on BlackBerry's App World website.

 The PlayBook, which RIM launched to scathing reviews in April, has sold fewer than a million units, while Apple sold more than 11 million iPads in just its most recent quarter.
-The base 16 gigabyte version of the PlayBook is currently selling in North America for $199.
+The base 16 gigabyte version of the PlayBook is currently selling in North America for $199 (128.60 pounds).
 By comparison, the 16 GB iPad retails for a base price of $499.

 As part of the promotion in India, RIM said the 16 GB version of the PlayBook is available at 13,490 rupees ($250), a more than 50 percent discount from the regular price of 27,990 rupees.
 The 32 GB model is available at 15,990 rupees and the 64 GB model is for 24,490 rupees, compared with regular prices of 32,990 rupees and 37,990 rupees, respectively.